 In these four-minute videos, you see the personal side of the winners — Caucher Birkar, Alessio Figalli, Peter Scholze and Akshay Venkatesh — as they describe their inspirations, goals and process for doing math.
 Bicycles seem to be important in facilitating that process.

-The videos, which premiered at the opening ceremony of the International Congress of Mathematicians on on August 1, were created by Old Bridge Media, led by creative director, John Hubbell, who served as writer and senior producer.
+The videos, which premiered at the opening ceremony of the International Congress of Mathematicians on August 1, were created by Old Bridge Media, led by creative director, John Hubbell, who served as writer and senior producer.
 Lance Murphey was cinematographer, field director and (licensed) drone operator.
 Meredith Hogan and Jennifer Smart provided business management, video editing and illustrations.
 Jonathan Kirkscey composed the music, and Kevin Houston was audio engineer.
 Philip Yam of the Simons Foundation served as executive producer.

 Filming began in mid-March and wrapped up in early June.
 The awards are a carefully guarded secret — the winners remain anonymous until the big event, and they do not know who else won.
 As a result, the team kept a low profile, although disguises proved to be unnecessary.